 Get the Word Out

 The more shoppers interested in your car, the stronger your negotiating position will be.
 Sell your car here at CarGurus.
 Put an ad up on Craigslist.
 Post your for-sale listing on Facebook and Twitter.
-Add it to your Snapchat story, for Pete’s sake.
+Add it to your TikTok channel, for Pete’s sake.
 If you’re interested in paid advertising, you can also look at websites like eBay Motors or Autotrader.
 The point is, you want to make sure everybody knows you have a car for sale.
 And remember, should you list on CarGurus, you can take advantage of our CarGurus Pay digital transaction service, even if you find your buyer on a different site.
 Just point them in the direction of your CarGurus listing and have them reach out there to get started!